NCEAS/metacat/docs/user/metacat/source/install.rst

 Note: If you're running Tomcat using systemd, systemd sandboxes Tomcat limiting the directories it can write to and prevents Metacat from operating correctly.
-Ensure the following lines exist in the service file for Tomcat:
+Ensure the following lines exist in the service file for Tomcat (paths may vary depending on your configuration):

 ::